Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 Why Weeping Cherries Weep

 She explained weeping trees weep because “they don’t have apical dominance that makes plants stand upright.”
-Essentially they’d scramble on the ground if not trained to grow upright before weeping.
+They’d scramble on the ground if not trained to grow upright before weeping.

-“A natural weeping cherry, rather than grafted, grows on its natural (its own) root, rather than the rootstock of another cherry tree.
-We unnaturally get it to stand alone by staking it at whatever height we wish for it to weep,” Nancy said.
+“A natural weeping cherry (Prunus pendula), rather than grafted, grows on its natural (its own) root, rather than the rootstock of another cherry tree.
+We unnaturally get it to stand alone by staking it at whatever height we wish it to weep,” Nancy said.

 How to prune branches of a reverting weeping cherry.